 There are undoubtedly other principles that would take precedence to the person.
-If a person were repeatedly abused physically by a spouse few would or should tolerate that in a marriage.
-And what are the other principles?
+Few would or should tolerate repeated physical abuse of a spouse.
+And what are other principles?
 We all have them.
 Under what conditions would or should we terminate a marriage by divorce because a principle was violated?

 And what about the concern of my friend?
 He and his wife disagreed on how to discipline their children.
-He wanted to discipline them his way and she could not comply.
+He wanted to discipline them his way, and she would not comply.
 Perhaps the situation was more complex than he indicated.
 But is the discipline of children an issue for divorce in contemporary marriage?
-In some few instances it may be.
-But in most cases, surely not.
+In a few instances it may be—but in most cases, surely not.
 Their marriage was intact long before the children arrived.
 And it can be long after the children leave.